Great Freedom is playing in theatres nationwide from March 11th and on MUBI from May 6th.

 The year 2000 would see a stunning documentary premiere at a range of film festivals worldwide.
 Directed by the Oscar-winning duo Rob Epstein and Jeffrey Friedman, Paragraph 175 would give voice to the experiences of gay men and women as it explored the persecution of Europe’s gay community during Hitler’s rule.
 This groundbreaking documentary interviewed survivors of the gay Holocaust while studying the effects of Paragraph 175 before, during and after Nazi rule in Germany.

 However, this powerful documentary has long since slipped out of view, the DVD now a rare commodity.
 But even more disturbing is the continued lack of knowledge and awareness of this history among many LGBTQ+ young people.
 In truth, the horror of Paragraph 175 and the pink triangle has long been shamefully ignored and sidelined.
-But, this is not due to a lack of accounts, historical information or oral history.
-Instead, it is due primarily to an education system that continues to sideline LGBTQ+ history, just as it does the history and persecution of disabled communities and ethnic minorities.
+But, this is not due to a lack of accounts, information or oral history.
+Instead, it is due primarily to an education system that continues to sideline LGBTQ+ history, just as it does the persecution of disabled communities and ethnic minorities.

 Therefore, before exploring Sebastian Meise’s outstanding Great Freedom, we must take a moment to explore the history behind his story.
 Like many countries across Europe during the early 20th Century, homosexuality was against the law in Germany; in fact, it had been against the law since the introduction of Paragraph 175 in 1871.
-Here in England, The Buggery Act of 1533 had directly introduced laws persecuting homosexuals under Henry VIII, only to be replaced by The Criminal Law Amendment Act 1885.
+Meanwhile, here in England, The Buggery Act of 1533 had directly introduced laws persecuting homosexuals under Henry VIII, only to be replaced by The Criminal Law Amendment Act 1885.
 This act would repeal the death penalty for gay male sex but allow for prosecution whether or not a witness was present.

 READ MORE FROM BFI LONDON FILM FESTIVAL